-- Packers, bumps stops, biscuits, chains or any other material meant to limit suspension travel is not allowed unless noted below (Exception: Bump stops and/or various rubber biscuits are permitted in conjunction with the pull bar, rear limiting chains, lift arm chain, right front shock or blocks from rear-end housing to underslung chassis). - 5.2 Suspension and/or rear end parts must be made of steel.
+5.1 Packers, bumps stops, biscuits, chains or any other material meant to limit suspension travel is not allowed unless noted below (Exception: Bump stops and/or various rubber biscuits are permitted in conjunction with the pull bar, rear limiting chains, lift arm chain, right front shock or a single block from rear-end housing to underslung chassis).
+Air bumps, spring bumps and/or steel spacers or shims are not allowed.

+- 5.2 Suspension and/or rear end parts must be made of steel.
 Aluminum and/or titanium components are strictly forbidden.
-Aluminum J-bar brackets (chassis and pinion), upper A-frame cross shafts and limiter chain brackets are allowed. - 5.3 Vertically mounted steel limiting chains, with or without rubber bump stops, may be utilized in the rear of the race car.
-Chain may be mounted to floating or bearing type brackets on the rear end. - 5.4 All chassis brackets and/or mounts must be welded or securely bolted to the chassis.
+Aluminum J-bar brackets (chassis and pinion), upper A-frame cross shafts and limiter chain brackets are allowed. - 5.3 All chassis brackets and/or mounts must be welded or securely bolted to the chassis.
 Floating, pivoting and/or rotating mounts and/or brackets of any sort are strictly forbidden.
-Gun-drilled, tubular or hollow bolts or studs are not allowed anywhere on the racecar. - 5.5 Suspension covers are not allowed.
+Gun-drilled, tubular or hollow bolts or studs are not allowed anywhere on the racecar. - 5.4 Suspension covers are not allowed.
 Tarps or covers are not allowed on racecar in the tech area.

-5.6 Front Suspension:
+5.5 Front Suspension:

-- 5.6.1 Front suspension must remain stock type for the type of frame being used.
+- 5.5.1 Front suspension must remain stock type for the type of frame being used.
 Steel aftermarket parts may be used as stock components but must mount in the stock location and be the same size as the OEM parts.
 This includes lower tubular A-frames.
 If using lower tubular A-frames, they must match factory specs.
 All parts must meet OE specs and match side to side.
 GM 1978-1988 metric "G" body frames are permitted to use the Nova lower "A" frames.
-Bottom A-frames may not be altered, lightened or moved and must match side to side. - 5.6.2 Steel tube-type upper A-frames are permitted and may be moved.
-Steel or aluminum cross shafts are permitted. - 5.6.3 Only stock passenger car spindles are permitted, must match side to side with make and dimensions.
-Fabricated spindles and steering arms are not allowed. - 5.6.4 Front sway bars may be utilized.
-Front sway bars must be made of steel and may be attached to the bottom A-frame using steel heim joints (must be solid, full-length OEM). - 5.6.5 Coil-over springs are not allowed on the front. - 5.6.6 Front chains are permitted but must remain loose at ride height.
+Bottom A-frames may not be altered, lightened or moved and must match side to side. - 5.5.2 Steel tube-type upper A-frames are permitted and may be moved.
+Steel or aluminum cross shafts are permitted. - 5.5.3 Only stock passenger car spindles are permitted and must match side to side with make and dimensions.
+Fabricated spindles and/or steering arms are not allowed. - 5.5.4 Front sway bars may be utilized.
+Front sway bars must be made of steel and may be attached to the bottom A-frame using steel heim joints (must be solid, full-length OEM). - 5.5.5 Coil-over springs are not allowed on the front. - 5.5.6 Front chains on front end are permitted but must be mounted from lower A-frame to frame or cage and remain loose at ride height. - 5.5.7 Maximum front frame height as measured from the ground is seven and one-half (7.5) inches.

-5.7 Rear Suspension:
+5.6 Rear Suspension: